cynthia-okoduwa/DevOps-projects/Project6.md

 20. Mount /var/log on logs-lv logical volume: `sudo mount /dev/webdata-vg/logs-lv /var/log`
 21. Finally, restore deleted log files back into /var/log directory: `sudo rsync -av /home/recovery/logs/. /var/log`
 22. Next, update **/etc/fstab** file so that the mount configuration will persist after restart of the server.
-23. The UUID of the device will be used to update the /etc/fstab file to get the UUID type: `sudo blkid` and copy the logs-vg UUID (Excluding the double quotes)
+23. The UUID of the device will be used to update the /etc/fstab file to get the UUID type: `sudo blkid` and copy the both the apps-vg and logs-vg UUID (Excluding the double quotes)
 24. Type sudo `vi /etc/fstab` to open editor and update using the UUID you copied.
 25. Test the configuration and reload the daemon:
 ```